tryscer/flock/Book/Flock-Music.md

 ​	“Yeah, yeah,” said Eleanore from inside the circle.
 “You don’t know why, either.”
 She hugged him, too.
 We stayed in that hug for a long time.

 "That's it for me," said someone I didn't know, his hand on his car and his keys in his hand.
 "I'm heading home."
 ​​	"Don't!"
 Alice said.
-"It gets better!"
+“It ain’t over yet!"
 ​	"Let him go," Eddie said.
 "It's okay that some people go."
-​	"Maybe we'll dance again later," Cindy tolds him.
+​	"Maybe we'll dance again later," Cindy told him.
 He drove away.
 ​	"We gotta turn back," said someone else.
 "How can we keep dancing after today?"
 ​	"How can you go on after today *without* dancing?" said Barry.
 ​	Cindy and I exchanged amused looks.
 ​	"He's right," said someone.
 "We gotta do something.
 The show must go on."
 ​	"I wish the Pillars were here to play to us."
 ​	"I can still feel the Love from the show."
-​	Eddie is located sitting on the one picnic tableת smoking by himself.
+​	Eddie is located sitting on the one picnic table, smoking by himself.
 A delegation appears before him.
 ​	"You want to hear the Steam Pillars?" he says.
 "Oh, you'll see the Steam Pillars.
-Tonight, in fact."
+Tonight, in fact... just you wait..."

 *(love me ten-der, love me sweeeet--)*